'Sometimes you have to walk’: Trump says no deal with Kim over sanctions demand

 "I'd much rather do it right than do it fast," he added.

-The outcome fell far short of the pre-meeting expectations and hopes, after critics said their initial historic meeting in Singapore was more style over substance.
+The outcome in Hanoi fell far short of the pre-meeting expectations and hopes, after critics said their initial historic meeting in Singapore was more style over substance.

 "This is a major failure," tweeted Joe Cirincione, president of the Ploughshares Fund peace foundation.